| Title: | Correcting Misclassified Mediation Analysis |

 A numeric value specifying the distance between the reference index and the next index to be summed |

-returns a vector of sums of every n
+sum_every_n1 returns a vector of sums of every nth element of the vector x, plus 1.

 Likelihood Function for Normal Outcome Mechanism with a Binary Mediator